-The Encyclopaedia Aethiopica (=EAe) is an international project towards the creation of a multi-volume reference work in Ethiopian and Eritrean studies.
+The Encyclopaedia Aethiopica (=EAe) was an international project towards the creation of a multi-volume reference work in Ethiopian and Eritrean studies.
 It was conceived as early as 1994; the intensive preparation started in 1997 and the actual coordination and editorial activity began in Hamburg in 1999.
+Volume 5 was finally publihed in 2014, marking the completion of the enterprise.

 Well over 4,500 entries of the edition cover the most important aspects of the history and culture of the Northeast African region.
 The articles deal with historical developments, places and geographical history, ethnology and sociology, religion and art, trade and economy, politics and important personalities.
 Extensive bibliographies containing primary and secondary sources assist further research while informative illustrations and maps help visualize the subjects described.